+By Jo Martinez.
+Last Updated 23rd June 2023.
 Have you been injured in an accident in a shop that was not your fault?
 Then you could be entitled to make a claim for shop injury compensation if your injuries were because of negligence.
-Whether you were a customer, employee, contractor, or another stakeholder in the business, if your injury was caused by negligence on the part of the business or business management, you could be entitled to claim shop injury compensation.
+Whether you were a customer, employee, contractor, or another stakeholder in the business, if your injury was caused by negligence on the part of the business or business management, you could be entitled to claim compensation for a shop injury.

 Call us today on 0161 696 9685 today to make your claim.
 If have suffered an injury in a shop that was not your fault, we would love to represent your compensation claim.
 Our friendly advisors are ready to take your call, we’re looking forward to hearing from you.